 A documentary revealing the truth behind a quarter-mile carving discovered in the Oregon desert in 1990 premiered at ICON Gallery in Fairfield, Iowa, on May 9, 2019.
 This intriguing story about a Sri Yantra design has captivated the public’s attention for over 27 years.
-Sri Yantra: The Oregon Desert Mystery is now available to stream or purchase on Vimeo on Demand.
+Sri Yantra: The Oregon Desert Mystery, directed by Jim Ansley and narrated by Peter Coyote, is now available to watch free of charge on YouTube.

 The large scale-design was first spotted by Air National Guard personnel studying reconnaissance photos taken over the Oregon desert.
 Guard pilots said it had appeared overnight in a dry lake bed.
 The carving was geometrically perfect and measured over a quarter of a mile across, with 13 miles of carved lines within its perimeter.